Denniswegereef/web-design-1819/README.md

 ### User scenarios

-> As a user I want to pick a date to blook a flight with a screenreader but without the use of a regular date-picker
+> As Larissa I want to pick a date to blook a flight with a screenreader without having to just a regular pop-up date picker

+> Larissa never picks the travels herself, because it is just a tedious, it could be more fun

 > As a user I want to see the weather as accurate as possible without having acces to a weather map where the clouds show

+#### Notable points

+- Not much content per page
+- Load in dynamic content based on

 Things I try to improve was the fact that I set everything in a drop down from year, month and day to make it more easy searchable.
 It was not really a out of the box idea but it is nice just seeing how she goes over your page because what I do with the screenreader is just read every possible line there is on the page.